-The regulation points out that this processing of data is lawful for the ‘performance of a contract’ as it is in the ‘vital interest’ of the patient.
+The regulation points out that this processing of data is lawful for the provision of optical care as it is in the ‘vital interest’ of the patient.
 Refer to Article 6.1(b) and Article 6.1(d).

 Recalls by any channel, phone, letter, email or SMS fall into this category and do not need to be consent based.

 Marketing and other processing which does not fall under ‘vital interest’, require explicit opt-in GDPR consent.

 GDPR Consent – Patients must be made aware of data processing activities and data subject rights under GDPR at the time of data capture.
 The act of giving consent must be affirmed, freely given and easily withdrawn without repercussions.

 Where processing is based on the patient’s consent, the controller should be able to demonstrate that the patient has given consent to the processing of their personal data across the optical practice.